shameekganguly/compare_contact_solvers/README.md

-# Compare compute time for contact solvers
+# Comparison of compute time for contact solvers
 #### Comparison of computation time for contact solvers using Body and Contact-Space coordinates on a Humanoid 4-contact problem.

 ### What are Contact Solvers?